 Here are some tips on the proper password issuing procedures that outline what you should do if you have to issue a password yourself.

 First, your help desk should issue, reset and cancel all passwords and be the central clearinghouse for logging all password requests.
 The log should include the name and user ID of the requesting employee, the date and time it was requested and the reason for the reset.
-The logs should be analyzed regularly to check for anything abnormal, such as frequent resets from the same user or unusual patterns of requests during off hours
+The logs should be analyzed regularly to check for anything abnormal, such as frequent resets from the same user or unusual patterns of requests during off hours and from remote locations.
+The frequency of analysis should be based on the size of your company, the number of employees needing user ID and password access, and the risk level of the system they need to access.

 The help desk can also verify that the requestor is a legitimate employee and not a social engineer.
 The help desk should have an employee directory containing vital statistics about the employee, so they have the ability to ask random questions to verify the user's identity.
 Such information might include the employee's name, location, title, phone number, supervisor's name and employee ID number.
 That way, in case of deception, the incident response team has a paper trail they can use to trace and (hopefully) catch the offender.